KalmanXiong/ActorFindCoin/README.md

 # The running time for the above

 The Server is tested on Window system with 4 cpu cores.
-In this experiment, we create a monitor and 3 workers. we print the real time and cpu time as following:
+In this experiment, we create a monitor with 3 workers. we print the real time and cpu time as following:

 CPU time = 49640 ms    Real time = 19201 ms   CPU time/Real time = 2.585315
 CPU time = 99046 ms    Real time = 40997 ms   CPU time/Real time = 2.415954